UltraStar: Dance game

 The gameplay is similar to Dance Dance Revolution or StepMania: the dancer will have to match the steps displayed on screen on a dancing mat as precisely as possible.
 Songs need to be in StepMania format.

 Assembly Summer 2009

 'Performous Band', a stripped-down version of the game, containing only the band game (guitar, bass and drums) took part in the game development competition.
 The game was displayed with a pre-recorded presentation video, but there were significant audio-video synchronization issues with the video even though the game itself had no such issues.
 Due to copyright issues and the lack of freely usable songs at the time, part of the demonstration was done with the music completely muted.
 The game finished on the 12th place with 642 points.

 Releases

 On 2014-11-01, Performous released its 1.0 version containing a new engine based on SDL2, the ability to create playlists, and a lot of bug fixes.

 On 2016-01-23, Performous released its 1.1 version containing mostly bug fixes.

 On 2022-03-27, Performous released its 1.2 version.

+On 2023-09-01, Performous released its 1.3 version.

+On 2023-11-24, Performous released its 1.3.1 version.